This course includes the options of:

 We offer one of the few Fashion Business degrees in the country where you’ll learn about the fashion industry from both a business and creative angle.
 You’ll graduate with a competitive edge.
 How?
 Well, we’ll teach you everything we know about running a business.
 Plus, you’ll learn how to design.
 You’ll gain practical and technical skills to bring your creations to life.
 Not a lot of courses offer both, but we do.
 We’ll teach you the financial considerations to running a business.
 You may want to make fashion for the high street, the runway, or a boutique.
 Either way, your customer is key.
 You’ll study customer psychology and market trends.
 You’ll explore the sustainability of the fashion industry.
 What type of contribution do you want to make?
 We’ll teach you about every stage of the fashion cycle from concept to sales.
 You’ll learn about the supply chain.
 Together we’ll explore how to create a socially responsible company.
 We’ll teach you verbal, written and visual communication skills.
 Start with a concept.
 End with a sale.

 You want space to create

 You’re highly motivated and want to develop your unique style.
 We’ll encourage you to work independently whilst being on hand to offer support.
 At Herts, you’ll join an inspirational and collaborative community.
 You’ll have the technical facilities to explore your creativity.
 Our studios have everything you need.
 You’ll have access to female and male mannequins, cutting tables, sewing machines and metres upon metres of fabric.
 You’ll use Computer Aided Design to visualise and test your ideas.
 You’ll benefit from our expertise and experience.
 We’re passionate about fashion.
 We’re dedicated to your success.
 You know you can thrive in the right environment... so, do we.
-We’re rated TEF Gold, which makes us one of the best universities for teaching and support.
 You can succeed at Herts.